Rosemarie Ford: Personal life

 Ford began a long term relationship with actor Robert Lindsay after he left his previous partner Diana Weston for her.
 They have two sons, born in 1999 and 2003.
-The couple got married in a Civil Ceremony, followed by a blessing in their local Church, St Marys on 31 December 2006.
+The couple got married in a civil ceremony, followed by a blessing in their local church, St Mary's, on 31 December 2006.
 The family's home is in Denham, Buckinghamshire.